Spin amplification in realistic systems: Reduced-storage operators

 \section{Reduced-storage operators}

 In this appendix, we show how the action of the quantum mechanical operators and superoperators can be calculated with reduced storage requirements.
-The state vectors $\psi$ of the closed systems are propagated in time using the Schr\"odinger equation
+The state vectors $\psi$ are propagated in time using the Schr\"odinger equation

-where the Hamiltonian $\hat{H}$ is given by Eq.~\eqref{H_long_range_ising}, and the ket notation on the state vectors is omitted.
-The density matrices $\rho$ of the open systems are propagated in time using the Markovian zero-temperature master equation
+where the Hamiltonian $\hat{H}$ is given by either Eq.~\eqref{H_long_range_ising_Rydberg} or Eq.~\eqref{H_long_range_ising}, and the ket notation on the state vectors is omitted.
+The density matrices $\rho$ are propagated in time using the Markovian zero-temperature master equation

 where $\mathcal{D}[\hat{o}]\rho=\frac{1}{2}(2\hat{o}\rho\hat{o}^\dagger-\rho\hat{o}^\dagger\hat{o}-\hat{o}^\dagger\hat{o}\rho)$.

 For an ensemble of two-level systems, there is a direct mapping between binary numbers and basis states.
 The zero-excitation state $\psi_0$ [Eq.~\eqref{psi_0_definition}] is mapped to the binary number $0$.
 A basis state $\hat{\sigma}_{+,j}\hat{\sigma}_{+,k}\psi_0$ that has spins $j$ and $k$ up and all other spins down, is mapped to the binary number where bits $j$ and $k$ are set (equal to $1$), and all the other bits are reset (equal to $0$).
 Interpreted as an integer, this number has value $2^j+2^{k}$ (if $j$ and $k$ are zero-based indices), but exponentiation is not needed to calculate it---only bitwise operations that directly set the corresponding bits.
 The amplitudes of the state vector $\psi$ are stored in an array with the positions corresponding to the binary numbers obtained by the above mapping.
 For the density matrix $\rho$, both the row and the column of an element are determined by this mapping.
 Thus, given a basis state specification (i.e., which spins are up and which are down), it allows to quickly determine the position of the corresponding state vector amplitude or density matrix element in the stored arrays.
 This leads to an efficient calculation of the action of operators both in the Schr\"odinger equation~\eqref{schroedinger_equation} and the master equation~\eqref{master_equation}.